Leaf-Agriculture/Leaf-API-Postman-Collection/README.md

-# How to query & access operations and satellite images via Leaf
+# How to query & access operations & satellite images via Leaf
 ## This is Leaf's onboarding Postman Collection